07anshuman/constellation-tasking-scheduler/README.md

 python main.py --scenario scenario.yaml --targets targets.yaml
 ```
 - Outputs will be saved in the `outputs/` directory as CSV and JSON.

+> **Note:** The `de421.bsp` ephemeris file is required for astronomical calculations.
+If it is not present, Skyfield will automatically download it the first time you run the simulation.
+You do not need to include this file in the repository.

 ### Python API